Network Device Vendor Management in rConfig V8

 - Ensure vendor names match across all systems to enable data correlation

-- Use consistent vendor identifiers if integrating via API or CSV exchange
+- Use consistent vendor identifiers if integrating via the API

 - Document any name mapping required between systems